Systematic errors in high-precision gravity measurements by light-pulse atom interferometry on the ground and in space

+The intrinsic limitations and severe requirements of UFF tests performed by dropping atoms of different species are the reasons why almost all tests, especially if aiming at high precision\,\cite{Kasevich2007}, drop two isotopes of the same atom, $^{87}\rm Rb$ and $^{85}\rm Rb$.
+However, with only two neutrons difference, chances are low that these experiments may detect composition dependent effects which would lead to new physics\,\cite{TorsionBalanceFocusIssue,ANAAmicroscope}.

-AIs have the advantage that atoms are the test mass and at the same time provide --by interaction with 3 laser pulses-- the read-out needed to recover their free fall acceleration.
-However, the disadvantage is that they have only 3 time-position measurements each drop to recover the acceleration, unlike falling corner cube gravimeters which can rely on hundreds to a thousand data points per drop.
+Light-pulse atom interferometers have the advantage that atoms provide both the test mass and the readout.
+However, they have only three time-position measurements each drop to recover the acceleration, unlike falling corner-cube gravimeters which can rely on hundreds to a thousand data points per drop.
 The resulting systematic error grows linearly with the gradient and quadratically with the time interval $T$ between laser pulses.
 This error must be addressed in attempts to improve the absolute measurement of $g$ and must be proved to be irrelevant --or taken care of-- in gravity gradiometers for the measurement of the absolute value of the universal constant of gravity $G$, for space geodesy and for the detection of gravitational waves.

-This work has been supported by ESA through an ITI type B grant.
-Thanks are due to Neil Ashby, Giuseppe Catastini and Chris Overstreet for useful discussions.
+This work has been supported by (ESA) Contract No. 4000125653 through an ITI type B grant.
+Thanks are due to Neil Ashby, Giuseppe Catastini, Chris Overstreet, Marco Pisani and Massimo Zucco for useful discussions.